Wes Gallagher: College and early career

 James Wesley Gallagher was born October 5, 1911, to James Gallaher and Crispa (Nelson), in California and stayed there for his some of his post-secondary education.
 He attended Santa Cruz High School, graduating in 1928, and then enrolled at University of San Francisco.
 Eventually he departed for the campus of Louisiana State University.

-In 1937 he joined the Associated Press at their Buffalo bureau after spending time in the employ of the Baton Rouge Morning Advocate and State Times.
+Gallagher was a sports writer at the Register-Pajaronian and then worked at thee Baton Rouge Morning Advocate and State Times.
 While at the State Times he covered the assassination of Huey P. Long.
+In 1937, he joined the Associated Press at their Buffalo, N.Y. bureau before becoming an Associated Press reporter in 1937 at its Buffalo, N.Y. bureau and was dispatched to become a war correspondent when World War II began.

 Work during WWII

 During the war Gallagher covered North Africa and Europe for the AP.
-In 1940 the AP sent him to Copenhagen just in time to witness the Nazi invasion of Denmark.
+In 1940, the AP sent him to Copenhagen just in time to witness the Nazi invasion of Denmark.
 Reporting on the war he covered the Allied invasion of North Africa in 1942, also served in Greece, the Balkans, and Austria.

+In 1946, he covered the Nuremberg trials for the Associated Press, and when the verdicts were announced, Gallagher got his report out first by dashing a long distance to his wife who was waiting with an active phone.
 Gallagher was recalled to the New York bureau in 1951.
+He became the AP's general manager and president in 1962, serving until 1976.